jamesmurdza/anthropic-computer-use/README.md

 # Secure Computer Use with E2B powered by Anthropic's Claude

-This repository allows you to spawn Ubuntu Linux systems in the cloud and automate them using AI agents.
+This proje allows you to spawn Ubuntu Linux systems in the cloud and automate them using AI agents.
 It uses Anthropic Claude for reasoning and [E2B Desktop](https://github.com/e2b-dev/desktop/) for the secure cloud sandboxes.
 It's based on [this computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) by Anthropic.

 https://github.com/user-attachments/assets/07d42297-27f1-4119-8f4c-c102bf205b10